 Cory Finley’s directorial debut, Thoroughbreds, is a wickedly dark and humorous drama-thriller that I’ll be sure to watch again and again.
 Snappy writing, fabulous settings, and two pitch perfect leads take Finley’s already great direction to a level that cements Thoroughbreds as one of the best pieces in the genre since American Psycho.

 Lily (Anya Taylor-Joy) and Amanda (Olivia Cooke) are teenage friends who live in an upper-class neighborhood, but both have serious baggage.
 Lily hates her new, cold, stepfather Mark (Paul Sparks), and learns that he is sending her to a boarding school for kids with behavioral issues.
 Amanda, who’s recently accepted that she feels nothing emotion-wise, suggests that she and Lily find a way to kill Mark.
 Working towards their goal eventually leads them to Tim (Anton Yelchin), a lowly drug dealer with delusions of grandeur, and a finale that left me completely stunned.

 Out of the main cast, Olivia Cooke is far and away the greatest.
-Cooke dominates every scene she’s in, which is the majority of the film, with an emotionless expression and careless demeanor that goes back and forth between depressing and comical to watch.
+Cooke dominates every scene she’s in, which is the majority of the film, with an emotionless expression and careless demeanor that goes back and forth between depressing and comical.
 Seeing the effect of Amanda’s matter of fact attitude on the people around her (especially those in the one percent world, with its strong focus on etiquette and social tact) is constantly entertaining.